Cyanox62/PlayerXP/README.md

 * All data is saved in `%appdata%/SCP Secret Laboratory/PlayerXP
 * Levels transfer between MultiAdmin servers

-**Commands that can be run from both RA console and player console.**
+**Commands that can be run from both RA console and player console.
+These commands must use the prefix `.` if they are being run through the player console.**

 | Command        | Value Type | Description |
 | :-------------: | :---------: | :------ |